leoldding/Go-Calculator/README.md

 - Supports addition, subtraction, multiplication, and division.
 - Negative and decimal numbers are supported.

-### Solver:
-- Solves linear equations.
-- Only supports addition as of now.
-- Negative and decimal numbers are not supported.

 ## Run Program
 To run the program, use ***go run calc.go*** in a terminal and follow prompts.